Kadrian/active-app-tracker/README.markdown

 # How to install
 Copy the sample .plist file into the Systems LaunchDaemons folder

-- "sudo cp activeAppTracker.plist /Library/LaunchDaemons/activeAppTracker.plist"
+* *sudo cp activeAppTracker.plist /Library/LaunchDaemons/activeAppTracker.plist*

-- Adjust the /Library/LaunchDaemons/activeAppTracker.plist to match your paths for (1) the program
+* Adjust the /Library/LaunchDaemons/activeAppTracker.plist to match your paths for
+	(1) the program
 	(2) the statistics file

-## Start it with:
+### Start it with:
-- "sudo launchctl load /Library/LaunchDaemons/activeAppTracker.plist"
+- *sudo launchctl load /Library/LaunchDaemons/activeAppTracker.plist*

-## Stop it with:
+### Stop it with:
-- "sudo launchctl unload /Library/LaunchDaemons/activeAppTracker.plist"
+- *sudo launchctl unload /Library/LaunchDaemons/activeAppTracker.plist*